therealanby/MoreBlenderNotes/Low-poly model and rig/Notes.md

 - you can fill verts/edges by going into vertices/(new edge/face from vertices)
 - edge/edge slide for sliding an edge along an edge during grab operation
 - enable in front in bone-properties/viewport-display for easier bone editing
+- number your action frames(animation) so they appear alphabetically in programs
+- end one frame before actual keyframe so looping looks nicer